hiiamboris/red-wiki/REP|WIP-XXXX---REPL-Enhancements.md

 ## Summary

-The current REPL is extremely basic.
+The current REPL (Read–Eval–Print Loop, the interactive console) is extremely basic.
 The user experience can be improved by improving the autocompletions and line editing support.
 Also extremely useful would be syntax highlighting.

 ## Description